smart-data-models/dataModel.TourismDestinations/Event/doc/spec_JA.md

     contactPoint:
       description: 'The details to contact with the item.'
       properties:
+        areaServed:
+          description: 'Property.
+The geographic area where a service or offered item is provided.
+Supersedes serviceArea.'
+          type: string
+        availabilityRestriction:
+          anyOf:
+            - description: 'Property.
+Array of identifiers format of any NGSI entity.'
+              items:
+                maxLength: 256
+                minLength: 1
+                pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+                type: string
+              type: array
+            - description: 'Property.
+Array of identifiers format of any NGSI entity.'
+              items:
+                format: uri
+                type: string
+              type: array
+          description: 'Relationship.
+Model:''http://schema.org/hoursAvailable''.
+This property links a contact point to information about when the contact point is not available.
+The details are provided using the Opening Hours Specification class.'
+        availableLanguage:
+          anyOf:
+            - anyOf:
+                - type: string
+                - items:
+                    type: string
+                  type: array
+          description: 'Property.
+Model:''http://schema.org/availableLanguage''.
+A language someone may use with or at the item, service or place.
+Please use one of the language codes from the IETF BCP 47 standard.
+It is implemented the Text option but it could be also Language'
+        contactOption:
+          anyOf:
+            - type: string
+            - items:
+                type: string
+              type: array
+          description: 'Property.
+Model:''http://schema.org/contactOption''.
+An option available on this contact point (e.g. a toll-free number or support for hearing-impaired callers).'
         contactType:
           description: 'Property.
 Contact type of this item.'
           type: string